tytydraco/yessleep/out/I_Will_Find_The_Bogeyman.md

 I then begin to crawl after the thing that took my son, ignoring the pain of the jagged walls of the cave tearing up my body.
 I crawl for what feels like hours, and then turn off my phone to preserve it's energy while I continue on.

 I've been crawling for maybe days.
 I got hungry and tried to eat some of the moss growing from the cave walls, it's tasteless but edible, so at least I won't die.
-Water also occasionally drips from cracks in the walls.
+Water that I can drink also occasionally drips from cracks in the walls.

 Sometimes I imagine I hear my son calling to me, but I can't be certain it's really him or if I'm mishearing something else.
 It feels like I've been crawling for weeks now, my body hurts.